 Megan Gunnell, LMSW

-Founder & Director of the Thriving Well Institute, psychotherapist, writer, speaker and international retreat facilitator in private practice in Grosse Pointe, Michigan.
+Founder of The Thrive Advantage Group, psychotherapist, writer, speaker and international retreat facilitator with a private practice in Grosse Pointe, Michigan.

 She is a licensed clinical social worker with a MSW from the University of Michigan, Ann Arbor, and a music therapist with a BA from Michigan State University.
 Megan specializes in women’s issues and supporting interpersonal transformative work through a practice grounded in mindfulness and humanistic based support as well as integrative medicine and the healing arts.
 Megan has facilitated many women’s retreats locally and internationally, including five retreats in Costa Rica.